-Advanced Multiple Imputation Methods to deal with Missing Data
+Advanced Multiple Imputation Methods to Deal with Missing Data

-- is a multilevel model
+- the substantive analysis of interest is a multilevel model;

 Who the course is intended for

 The course is intended for statisticians, health economists, epidemiologists and other researchers who are involved in performing statistical analyses of epidemiological datasets with missing data.
 It is assumed that participants will have attended the 'Multiple Imputation for Missing Data' course (or equivalent introductory course to missing data concepts and multiple imputation).
 Participants should be familiar with: the concept of multiple imputation, and have used it in practice; standard regression methods for dichotomous and continuous outcomes beyond the basic introductory level; and using software packages, Stata or R, for statistical analyses of the data.

 This course builds on prior knowledge of multiple imputation for dealing with missing data, and extends this to the application of multiple imputation in complex analyses.

 - brief revision of theory and practice of multiple imputation in simple scenarios;

 - guidance on conducting analyses when data are missing not at random;

 - introduction to multilevel multiple imputation;